yuxblank/only18plus/README.md

 ### Display a form to request user age verification.

-The front-office will display a modal where user can put his own age, if the age is below threshold the access will be allowed.
+The front-office will display a modal where user can put his own age, if the age is above threshold the access will be allowed.

 ![frontend italian](img/screen1.png)